OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 **Time Required:** 20 minutes

 We'll be using a software 1-Wire bus to read the temperature from a sensor.
 The code will then write the value on the OLED Expansion and push the data to your [Ubidots](https://ubidots.com/) account.
 The code is written in Python and makes use of the UART1 serial port on the Omega to communicate with the Arduino Dock's microcontroller.
 We're also using [Onion's `pyOledExp` module](https://docs.onion.io/omega2-docs/oled-expansion-python-module.html) to provide control of the OLED Expansion.

+TODO: remove mentions of of Arduino Dock above!

 The complete project code can be found in Onion's [`temperature-monitor` repo on GitHub](https://github.com/OnionIoT/temperature-monitor).